dbak5/BeginnerCybersecurityGuides/DigitalForensics/WindowsRegistry.md

   Value is in bytes, need to convert to MB or GB
 - Windows OS - Software Registry File -> Root -> Microsoft -> Windows NT -> CurrentVersion -> ProductName

+## Things to look for

+- User search history
+- Recent activity such as applications and the locations -

 ## Timeline and evidence

 Create a timeline of the events you have uncovered and record all evidence found, including screenshots.